 Spytec’s STI GL300MA GPS tracker is perfect for helping you recover lost or stolen property.
 It’s highly portable and the battery lasts 2.5 weeks.
 Plus you can track in real-time and get email or text alerts.

 Staying safe on adventures

 Whenever you travel, it’s always important to make sure someone else knows where you are.
 Whether you’re alone or not, you want to trust that if something doesn’t go according to plan, someone will be able to get help—and that help will know where to find you.

 Out in the wilderness, you may not have cell phone reception, but as long as you’re in a clear area, your GPS signal should come through.
-Some mobile devices today allow you to share your location with other devices in your account settings, but there are also apps and other GPS devices you can use while hiking, backpacking, or traveling abroad to ensure someone always knows where you are.
+Some mobile devices today allow you to share your location with other devices in your account settings, but there are also apps and other GPS devices you can use while hiking, backpacking, or traveling abroad to ensure someone knows where you are in cae of an emergency.
 (It will also help to give them your itinerary, so they know where you should be, too.)

 Receiving emergency alerts